grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _Something has to go wrong, to make it seem like the plan won't work_
 	* not sure exactly what or how this happens, yet
+	* Perhaps there's a command decision by Percy at the last second --- maybe to Chips --- that saves them all and shows she does know what she's doing (to Chips)

 ### Ending